Strength Training Calories Burned: Weight Lifting Chart, METs + Afterburn

 To maximize the calorie-burning benefits of strength training while building or preserving muscle, your nutrition strategy must be on point.
 The single most important factor is protein intake.
 Research consistently shows that consuming 0.7 to 1 gram of protein per pound of body weight supports muscle protein synthesis while in a calorie deficit.
 Use our protein calculator to determine your optimal daily intake.

-When combining strength training with a calorie deficit for fat loss, the deficit should be moderate: 300 to 500 calories below your TDEE.
-Larger deficits risk muscle loss, which undermines the entire metabolic advantage of strength training.
-A study in the American Journal of Clinical Nutrition found that a 500-calorie deficit with high protein intake (1.1 g per pound) and resistance training preserved 100 percent of lean mass while losing fat, compared to significant muscle loss in the low-protein group.
+When combining strength training with a calorie deficit for fat loss, the deficit should usually be moderate: about 300 to 500 calories below your TDEE.
+Larger deficits raise the risk of muscle loss, which undermines the metabolic advantage of lifting.
+Higher protein intake and progressive resistance training consistently improve the odds that more weight loss comes from fat instead of lean tissue.

 Distribute your macros strategically around your training.
 Consuming 20 to 40 grams of protein within 2 hours after strength training maximizes muscle protein synthesis.
 Carbohydrate timing is less critical than once believed, but having adequate carbs (2 to 3 grams per pound of body weight) supports training performance and recovery.